eacton/CAGEF/Lesson_5/Lesson_5.md

 ###Interaction terms

 What is meant by an interaction?
-There is an __interaction__ if The slope with respect to one covariate changes linearly as a function of another covariate.
+There is an __interaction__ if the association between the response and the predictor variable changes across the range of the new variable.
+This can be seen in the expression below, where the difference in means between x~1~ and x~2~ changes additionally by b~3~ for each unit difference in x~2~ or x~1~, ie. the slope of x~1~ changes with x~2~, because b~3~ is changing.

 _Expression:_